phoo-lang/docs/tutorial.md

 What we've done here is define a new word, `:::phoo hello`, that when run, prints `Hello, World!`.
 It's as simple as that.
 Type `:::phoo hello hello` and you will get `Hello, World!` twice.

 Now, not every word that uses lookahead will *only* use lookahead as does `:::phoo to` -- it is perfectly legal for a word to take some inputs from the stack and others as lokahead, and process them all to produce a result.
-An example of this is `:::phoo times`, which takes an item from the stack (a number, N) and an item ahead (a block of code), and runs the lookahead block N times.
+An example of this is `:::phoo times`, the looping word.
+It takes an item from the stack (a number, N) and an item ahead (a block of code), and runs the lookahead block N times.
 Here's an example:

 ```phoo
 10 times do